vaibhav-negi-26/Secret-Diary/README.md

 # Secret-Diary

+A web application using which users can maintain a diary, write their daily thoughts and felling without worrying about were to store or hide it.

+Technologies used: Node.JS, MongoDB, Angular JS, Jquery, Bootstrap 4, html5 and Css3.

-A web application that can be used as a diary to store all your secrets. html, css, Jquery,angularJS, bootstrap, node.js and mongodb are used in this project and it is live at :https://vsnegi-secret-diary.herokuapp.com
+project and it is live at :https://vsnegi-secret-diary.herokuapp.com